sparkle-plugin/sparkle/README.md

 In the "docs" directory, the "userguide.pdf" describes how to compile the Spark High-Performance-Computing (HPC) package on a multicore big-memory machine and run the applications, under Spark 2.0.
 The "exampleapps.pdf" describes how to run example applications with specific configuration parameters to be added.
-The "httpserver-fix.pdf" describes the Jetty HTTP server related threading issues on a multicore big-memory machine (e.g., larger than 80 cores) and provides the fix of the issue.
+The "httpserver-fix.pdf" describes the Jetty HTTP server related threading issue on a multicore big-memory machine (e.g., larger than 80 cores) and provides the fix of the issue.

 #License